 Note: External information system services are services that are implemented outside of the authorization boundaries of organizational information systems.
 This includes services that are used by, but not a part of, organizational information systems.
 FISMA and OMB policy require that organizations using external service providers that are processing, storing, or transmitting federal information or operating information systems on behalf of the federal government ensure that such providers meet the same security requirements that federal agencies are required to meet.
 Organizations establish relationships with external service providers in a variety of ways including, for example, through joint ventures, business partnerships, contracts, interagency agreements, lines of business arrangements, licensing agreements, and supply chain exchanges.
 The responsibility for managing risks from the use of external information system services remains with authorizing officials.
 For services external to organizations, a chain of trust requires that organizations establish and retain a level of confidence that each participating provider in the potentially complex consumer-provider relationship provides adequate protection for the services rendered.
 The extent and nature of this chain of trust varies based on the relationships between organizations and the external providers.
 Organizations document the basis for trust relationships so the relationships can be monitored over time.
-External information system services documentation includes government, service providers, end user security roles and responsibilities, and service-level agreements.
+External information system service-level agreements.
 Service-level agreements define expectations of performance for security controls, describe measurable outcomes, and identify remedies and response requirements for identified instances of noncompliance.